-In order to continue to offer online testing services to as many faculty and students as possible we are introducing the following guidelines for testing center utilization.
-It is likely that these guidelines, perhaps with minor changes, will continue.
+To continue offering online testing services to as many faculty and students as possible, the following guidelines for testing center utilization have been implemented.
+(May 2015)

-- Any instructor wishing to use the Online Testing Center for in-term exams, quizzes, and or final exams must make their request to the Center by no later than the Friday before classes start.
-Instructors will need to register their course and basic exam information prior to this date (See our page on steps-for-instructors-regarding-exams-and-homework).
-Late requests should be made to the Associate Provost for Academic Programs and may not be approved based on existing Center exam schedules and course load.
+- Any instructor planning to use the Online Testing Center for in-term exams, quizzes, and or final exams must make their request to the Center by no later than the Friday before classes start each semester.
+Refer to the Center website on steps-for-instructors-regarding-exams-and-homework to complete the registration.
+Late requests should be made to the Associate Provost for Academic Programsand may not be approved based on existing Center exam schedules and course load.

-- Instructors of classes with enrollment larger than 50 students are expected to limit the number of attempts allowed for final exams to a maximum of 3, and are encouraged to strongly consider a limit of 2.
+- Instructors of courses with enrollment larger than 50 students are expected to limit the number of attempts allowed for final exams to a maximum of 3, and are encouraged to consider a limit of 2 attempts.

 - It is likely that some course exams will be required to utilize a specific testing location to facilitate load balancing of all testing centers.

-- Dead Week – No midterm/unit exams or quizzes may open later than noon on Wednesday of Dead Week and must not end later than 5pm on the Friday of Dead Week.
+- Dead Week – No midterm/unit exams or quizzes may open later than noon on Wednesday of Dead Week, and must end by 5pm on the Friday of Dead Week.

-- Finals Week – Final exams may not open prior to the Saturday after Dead Week and should not end prior to the time as is listed in the Final Exam Schedule.
+- Finals Week – Final exams may not open prior to the Saturday after Dead Week, and should not end prior to the day and time as is listed in the Final Exam Schedule.